 EDST5888 is a self-directed course.
-Optional group meetings at the beginning (Week 1) and towards the end (Week 10) of the semester may be organised by some supervising lecturers.
+You will work independently and have the opportunity for limited input from a project advisor in tutorial sessions throughout the term.
 These meetings will cover general issues in conducting small-scale projects in your area of specialisation, as well as the preparation required (e.g. developing a project proposal and a clear feasible plan for implementation).
 The initial session is designed to stimulate student thinking because there are a number of issues that students will need to address so that a feasible project can be developed.
 In the follow up meeting individual/group discussions and peer mentorship/support will be utilised to increase the capacity and capability of students for conducting small-scale projects.
 These activities will occur in a climate that is supportive and inclusive of all learners